 How a reputable travel recruitment agency can help following redundancy

-With the recent collapse of our business partners LateRooms and Superbreak, I have been talking to managers and directors who have lost jobs.
+With the recent collapse of our business partners LateRooms and Superbreak, and more recently the huge closure of Thomas Cook, I have been talking to managers and directors who have lost jobs.
 I’ve been using the Four Rooms of Change model to help people process the stress and difficulty of having sudden change forced on them.

 The Four Rooms of Change theory, by Swedish psychologist Claes F Janssen, describes the process of change as a move through four rooms.
 These are labelled Contentment: which is lost when change arrives suddenly; Denial: when you’re still defending the old; Confusion: the turning point, which ends when we give up whatever it is that has to be given up; and Renewal: when we’re open to new possibilities.